neomantic-zz/helm-rubygems-org/README.md

 1. "Copy Gemfile require" - copies the name and version of the gem to the kill ring.
 2. "View Description" - open a buffer with a description of the gem.
-3. "Browse source code project" - opens the gem's source code URL in a web browser (or if the URL doesn't exist, opens the gem's rubygems.org page)
+3. "Browse source code project" - opens the gem's source code URL in a web browser (or if the URL doesn't exist, opens the gem's rubygems.org page).
-4. "Browse on rubygems.org" - opens the gem's rubygems.org page in a web browser
+4. "Browse on rubygems.org" - opens the gem's rubygems.org page in a web browser.

 **Important Note**